Zheruel/zoombro/README.md

 1. Install playwright `pip install playwright`

+2. Install curses `pip install curses` or `pip install windows-curses` (only if you are on windows)

-2. Run `playwright install`
+3. Run `playwright install`

-3. Put .y4m files into the /videos folder
+4. Put .y4m files into the /videos folder

-4. Run `python zoombro.py` you will be presented with a list of files that you can choose from using the arrow keys and enter
+5. Run `python zoombro.py` you will be presented with a list of files that you can choose from using the arrow keys and enter

-5. Put in your desired name
+6. Put in your desired name

-6. Paste in the zoom meeting join link
+7. Paste in the zoom meeting join link